-I am often asked about the safety of different skincare products and beauty treatments during pregnancy.
-Most women have an established beauty routine they’d like to continue.
+I am often asked about safe skincare in pregnancy, as well as a variety of beauty treatments.
+Most women have an established skincare routine they’d like to continue.
 Other women are experiencing some of the less joyful side effects of pregnancy.
 Adult acne outbreaks are a particularly common problem!

-You’ll be happy to know that we consider many common beauty treatments to be safe in pregnancy.
+You’ll be happy to know that there are plenty of options for safe skincare in pregnancy.
+Many common hair and beauty treatments can also be continued.
 However, some treatments are harmful so always double-check your own regime.

 Unfortunately, good scientific studies of beauty products are often lacking.
 Instead, we rely on information from pregnant women who have used the treatment in the past.
 If lots of pregnant women have used a treatment and no apparent harm has been done, we can be reasonably confident the treatment is safe.
 If very few pregnant women have used a treatment, then we don’t know if it is safe.